The Directors hereby present this Twenty Fifth Annual Report of the

 1. The Company Secretary as Compliance Officer ensures timely

 compliance of SEBI regulations, applicable law, rules and regulations

-and provisions of Listing agreement.
+and provisions of Listing Agreement.
 He also responds to different

 type of grievances and queries including the ones related to dividend

 2. In compliance of Clause 32 of the Listing Agreement executed by the

-the format prescribed by SEBI is annexed to this report.
+the format prescribed by SEBI is included in the Annual Report.